-Typically, a 30 day public review, comment, and feedback period takes place for any updates and/or changes to the practice guidelines.
-Evaluation of effective implementation of the practice guidelines is determined via Utilization Management and its case record review process.
+Typically, a 30-day public review, comment, and feedback period takes place for any updates and/or changes to the practice guidelines.
+Evaluation of adherence to guideline recommendations and effective implementation of the practice guidelines are determined by a structured evaluation process, in part informed by Utilization Management and its case record review process.